End of Year Consideration: Withholding Requirements Under New Jersey’s New Convenience of the Employer Rule

 • Partner

-Jason maintains a general corporate tax practice, advising clients on state, federal, and international tax matters.
-He represents clients of various industries in tax planning, audit defense, and tax litigation.
-When focusing ...
+Jason leads a comprehensive general corporate tax practice, advising clients on state, federal, and international tax matters.
+He represents clients from various industries in tax planning, audit defense, and tax litigation.
+On ...

 • Associate

-Katie advises clients on state and local tax matters, including tax planning and controversy issues involving multistate income, franchise, sales and use, and real estate transfer taxes.
-She also provides guidance on federal tax ...
+Katie advises clients on a wide range of state and local tax matters, including tax planning and controversy issues related to multistate income, franchise, sales and use, and real estate transfer taxes.
+In addition to her ...

 • Associate